shubhanshu02/GSoC-2021-logs/logs.md

 - **19/07/2021:** Change `InferenceItem` to `SubTask` item in the DNN module.

 - **20/07/2021:** Working on error codes in `dnn_io_proc` module.

+- **21/07/2021:** Study the error cases in the OpenVINO backend.
+Discuss regarding the error codes to return when OpenVINO framework API returns a status other than `OK`.

+- **22/07/2021:** Working on error codes in `dnn_backend_openvino` module.

+- **23/07/2021:** Finalise OpenVINO error specificity patch.
+Correct the error handling in `delete_request_item` macro and convert it to an inline function.